19 AI Tools for Technical Writers that Aren’t ChatGPT

 - Focused Results: Perplexity’s Focus feature allows users to filter results by type of source to save time and improve relevance.
 The Focus options include All, Social, Video, Writing, Academic, and Math.
 As a result, users get targeted results.

-AI Content Creation and Editing Tools
+Which AI Content Creation and Editing Tools Support Technical Documentation?

 3. Canva